-A tutorial on how to make nutrient rich chicken or vegetable broth in a slow cooker using kitchen scraps.
+A tutorial on how to make nutrient rich slow cooker bone broth using kitchen scraps.
+It’s healthier than store-bought broth and reduces food waste!

 Apparently bone broth is the new ‘it’ thing.
 Although, really it’s been around forever.
 And if you are a part of the online health and wellness community at all, you’ve probably seen at least one article touting the multiple health benefits of bone broth.
 If you haven’t, here are a few common ones: detox, gut healing, relieves arthritis, youthful skin, energy boosting, sleep better, immune support, improve your memory, blah, blah, blah.
 It’s like every Dr. Oz health claim combined into one.
 Oh please.